 Hepatic artery embolization

-Generally used for patients with cancer that has spread to the liver, hepatic artery embolization helps stop cancer growth and spread by temporarily sealing off the blood vessels that supply oxygen and nutrients to the tumor(s) (typically branches of the hepatic artery).
-Whether this procedure is recommended for a patient depends on the size and number of tumor(s) and the location of the tumor(s) in the liver.
+Generally used for patients with cancer that has spread to the liver, hepatic artery embolization helps stop cancer growth and spread by temporarily sealing off the blood vessels that supply oxygen and nutrients to the tumor(s).
+These are typically branches of the hepatic artery.
+Whether this procedure is recommended for a patient depends on the size, number, and location of the tumor(s) in the liver

-Sometimes this procedure also involves delivering chemotherapy, either as a mixture of drugs together with an oil called lipiodol or as drug(s) loaded into beads/spheres, directly into the tumor before blocking the blood supply to that portion of the liver.
+Sometimes this procedure also involves delivering chemotherapy directly into the tumor before blocking the blood supply to that portion of the liver.
+The drug(s) used during this procedure are either mixed with an oil called lipiodol or loaded into beads/spheres.
 This is called chemoembolization or transarterial chemoembolization (TACE).
 Alternatively, radioactively labeled microbeads, such as TheraSpheres or SIR-Spheres, can be delivered during this procedure.
-This is known as radioembolization.
+This is known as radioembolization or selective internal radiation therapy (SIRT).

 These procedures are usually performed by an experienced interventional radiologist and may require an inpatient hospital stay.
 Side effects include pain around the liver, fever, and temporarily higher levels of liver enzymes as measured by blood tests.